RiniAntony90/MySQLQueries/README.md

 Queries written for employees database(Obtained from Udemy Course: The Business Intelligene Analyst Course 2020

 ##Find out the Average salary of each department

+##Find the sum of salary aross departments for the year 2010